Guest Post by Lee Reams, Sr.

 The Tax Cuts and Jobs Act (TCJA), better known as the 2018 tax reform, was the largest change made to the federal tax code in 30 years.
-While it's been two years since the law's passage, many aspects of it did not go into effect until 2019 or will not until future tax years.
+While it's been four years since the law's passage, many aspects of it did not go into effect until 2019 or will not until future tax years.
 Various amendments were also made to the TCJA since its initial passage concerning tax breaks like the new deduction for small business owners and freelancers, and the individual mandate for the Affordable Care Act.

 While the individual mandate penalty was repealed as of 2019, some states are beginning to institute their own, with California being the most recent.

 Tax professionals stay on top of these laws so that you can focus on your professional and personal life, and not have to devote entire weekends to tax research and legal interpretations you may or may not be navigating correctly.